-Debra focuses her counseling and litigation practice on compliance with federal and state employment laws and regulations, noncompetition disputes, business torts, corporate reorganizations, affirmative action issues, and defense of discrimination claims.
+Debra focuses her counseling and litigation practice on compliance with federal and state employment laws and regulations, corporate reorganizations, affirmative action issues, executive mobility, and employment aspects of corporate transactions.

 Debra provides legal and business solutions to a myriad of human resource issues.
 She also regularly drafts complex corporate policies and contracts for her clients and advises them on best practices.
 Debra advises federal contractors how to comply with the Office of Federal Contract Compliance Programs (OFCCP) laws and regulations and defends federal contractors in OFCCP audits.

 Debra works closely with corporate counsel on the employment aspects of due diligence for complex transactions.
 She also negotiates and drafts employment and separation agreements for executives and companies in connection with such transactions.
 Additionally, Debra reviews and drafts detailed commission and other incentive compensation plans for executives.

 Debra has successfully represented and defended many clients in noncompete, business tort, and discrimination lawsuits.
 She regularly defends clients before federal and state fair employment practice agencies.
 Debra also counsels clients on how to address requests for workplace accommodations and, for places of public accommodation, requests for modifications to services and programs.
 She defends clients on a variety of disability accommodation issues before civil rights agencies and in courts.

 Debra has published numerous articles on a variety of employment topics and has been interviewed and quoted by many media outlets.
 She lectures human resource professionals and management personnel on workplace issues such as anti-harassment programs, employee evaluation and discipline issues, and leaves of absence.
 Debra also is a Chapter Editor for the ABA's Family and Medical Leave Act treatise, Second Edition.